ImHarshad1/Banking-Application-Project/README.md

 As I add features like **Security, Lombok, Validations, and Swagger**, this repo will evolve into a **complete Spring Boot reference**.

 ---

-**✅ This is now one single Markdown block — copy it straight into your `README.md` and GitHub will render everything perfectly.**